Pandoroo Timer

 Why does it work?

-By breaking large tasks into small chunks, it makes them less daunting.
-The timed intervals create a sense of urgency that aids focus, while frequent breaks prevent mental fatigue and burnout, keeping your mind fresh all day long.
+By breaking large tasks into smaller, focused intervals, the Pomodoro Technique makes work feel less overwhelming and easier to start.
+The time limit creates a gentle sense of urgency that encourages focus, while regular breaks help prevent mental fatigue and burnout.

 What should I do on breaks?